-This test case template for Excel will save you hours of work.
+This test plan template for Excel will save you hours of work.

 A proven test plan template for Excel

 You’ll be surprised at how simple a good test plan can look like.
 The template you find here has been used in hundreds of IT projects (read my story if you also work in IT).

 We had our user department colleagues add their test scenarios (with our help obviously), separate for functional and integration test.
 Then we would upload the test cases to our testing tool, but you can also have testers enter their results directly in Excel.